Cuillin - Bealach a' Mhaim

 Northwest Skye - Waternish Point

-The outing from Trumpan to the lighthouse on the tip of Waternish Point is a longish (14km) but straightforward walk in a totally unpopulated area of Skye.
+The outing from Trumpan to the lighthouse on the tip of Waternish Point is a longish (14km) but straightforward hike in a totally unpopulated area of Skye.
 There are two fine duns (brochs) to explore on the way, some fine cliff scenery, and fantastic views across the mouth of Loch Dunvegan and over The Minch to the Outer Hebrides.
 Much of the route it on a well defined track, so navigation is pretty easy, and there are no steep or prolonged climbs to be tackled.

 Portree - Bealach Cumhang